 - Next, using baby shampoo, create a lather and gently wash the baby's head and rinse it with a wet washcloth.

 - Using a wet cloth and soap, gently wash the rest of the baby, paying special attention to creases under the arms, behind the ears, around the neck, and the genital area.
-Once you have washed those areas, make sure they are dry and then diaper and dress the baby.
+Once you have washed those areas, rinse the washcloth and wipe any leftover soap from the baby's skin.

 While bathing a baby, smile and talk in a gentle, soothing way.